huggingface/blog/setfit.md

 ## Benchmarking SetFit

 Although based on much smaller models than existing few-shot methods, SetFit performs on par or better than state of the art few-shot regimes on a variety of benchmarks.
-On [RAFT](https://huggingface.co/spaces/ought/raft-leaderboard), a few-shot classification benchmark, SetFit Roberta (using the [`all-roberta-large-v1`](https://huggingface.co/sentence-transformers/all-roberta-large-v1)) with 355 million parameters outforms PET and GPT-3.
+On [RAFT](https://huggingface.co/spaces/ought/raft-leaderboard), a few-shot classification benchmark, SetFit Roberta (using the [`all-roberta-large-v1`](https://huggingface.co/sentence-transformers/all-roberta-large-v1) model) with 355 million parameters outperforms PET and GPT-3.
 It places just under average human performance and the 11 billion parameter T-few - a model 30 times the size of SetFit Roberta.
 SetFit also outperforms the human baseline on 7 of the 11 RAFT tasks.

 | Rank | Method | Accuracy | Model Size |
 | :------: | ------ | :------: | :------: |